JON CAVAIAN'S EXPERIENCE AS A PRISONER OF WAR AND MEMBER OF THE "PEACE COMMITTEE"

 COMMENTS

 NOTE: Please note that Jon does not say that Col Ted Guy authorized his actions, he states: "Insulted by the actions of the PC's I decided to join them and break them up."
 Indicating this was an individual action.
 Thus, Cavaiani was working for Col Guy indirectly, Daly's account shows Cavaiani was destructive to the "DUCKS" (Ducks was the term applied to the original 8 Peace Committee Members because of the way they followed the NVA around).
-Col Guy brought charges against the original eight and not those four who joined later, this leaves the question as to why Col Guy did not charge the latter four unless he was convinced their actions were detrimental to the DUCKS and beneficial to Col Guy or as Cavaiani related to me, he did work for Col Guy, even if at the end.
+Col Guy brought charges against the original eight and not those four who joined later, this leaves the question as to why Col Guy did not charge the later four unless he was convinced their actions were detrimental to the DUCKS and beneficial to Col Guy or as Cavaiani related to me, he did work for Col Guy, even if at the end.
 Regardless of how we look at this, it is clear based on the Ducks, they, including the NVA Political Officer, concluded Jon had worked against their cause.
-This would be typical of something that a Special Forces would do, they are a bit of an independent type.
-As for Cavaiani saying he worked for Col Guy, all the Prisoners of War in the camp worked for Col Guy.
+This would be typical of something that a Special Forces soldier would do, they are a bit of an independent type.
+As for Cavaiani saying he worked for Col Guy, all the Prisoners of War in the camp worked for Col Guy as Col Guy was the Senior Ranking Officer.

 Court-martials: Contrary to what Daly was told about the charges being dropped because of insufficient evidence, our country did not have the political will to court-martial any POW, nor did they charge Jane Fonda with treason or any of the draft dodgers, including those who left the country.
 The political climate at that time in America was extremely hostile to the Armed Forces and Political system.